harshitamahori/StudentDemoApp/README.md

 # VITAS Mobile Referral Application

-A modernized mobile platform enabling healthcare professionals to efficiently refer hospice-eligible patients with integrated clinical tools and location-based services.
+This application enables healthcare professionals to efficiently refer hospice-eligible patients with integrated clinical tools and location-based services.

 ## 📚 Table of Contents